 Another thing that is helpful to know is whether your plant is something you can divide every couple of years.
 Chives are an herb that can be separated and placed in different parts of your garden without the added expense.
 Don’t you love plants that are the gift that keeps on giving?

-Victory Garden Tip #7 – Determine How Large the Victory Garden Plants Will Get.
+7. Determine How Large the Victory Gardens Plants Will Get

 Artichokes over time become a pretty big plant.
 You want to make sure you pick the perfect spot for the artichokes to have enough space.

 Some vegetables have runners that can spread out quite a bit.
 Adding trellises and fencing to your garden will help the runners climb up instead of spreading out all over your garden space.

 Berry bushes can end up taking up a lot of room.
 If you’re limited on space, make sure before buying bushes and plants you look at the dimensions.
 There are dwarf varieties available for most bushes for a smaller Victory Garden.

 If you have the room to add some fruit trees to your garden, you’re lucky.
 Not only do they add beauty to your yard, but they are a generous source of food if you take care of the trees.